Skip to main content

 10. Help Get Ready

-The big day has finally arrived, and the thing you’ll need to prioritise is to help your friend get ready.
+The big day has finally arrived, and the first thing you’ll need to prioritise is helping your friend to get ready.

-The maid of honour, bridesmaids and mum traditionally travel to the ceremony together and leave ten minutes before the nearlywed so they’re there to see them arrive.
+You’ll also have a gaggle of bridesmaids to keep in line: the maid of honour, bridesmaids and mum traditionally all travel to the ceremony together and leave 10 minutes before the nearlywed so they’re there to see them arrive.

-Before they goes into the wedding ceremony, make sure they looks picture-perfect by helping to arrange their hair and veil and then walk down the aisle.
-Whether the bridesmaids go before or after them depends on the style of entrance you opt for – it’s a British tradition for a bride to go first, but many prefer the American format of the bridesmaids leading the way – saving the nearlywed ‘til last.
+Before your friend sets off down the aisle, make sure they look picture-perfect by helping to arrange their hair and veil.
+Whether the bridesmaids go before or after them depends on the style of entrance the couple have opted for – it’s a British tradition for a bride to go first, but many prefer the American format of the bridesmaids leading the way – saving the nearlywed ‘til last.

 11. Be a Point of Contact